drstearns/tutorials/src/es6/index.md

 let distance = c.distanceTo(c2);
 ```

 If you already know Java, the code above will likely make perfect sense to you.
 The first class defines a `Point` that tracks an x/y coordinate.
 It has a `distanceTo()` method that returns the length of a line between this point and another point.
-Since parameters in JavaScript don't have a defined type, the `otherPoint` parameter doesn't get explicitly typed as `Point`.
-Instead, you can pass any object as that parameter, as long as that object has `x` and `y` properties that are set to numbers.
+But because parameters in JavaScript don't have a defined type, the `otherPoint` parameter doesn't get explicitly typed as `Point`.
+Instead, the interpreter allows callers to pass any value as that parameter.
+As long as the caller passes some sort of object with `x` and `y` properties set to numbers, it will work.

+> This is where VisualStudio Code's type checking can really come in handy.
+If you use jsdoc comments to declare that the `otherPoint` parameter must be a `Point` object, vscode will flag any code that tries to pass something different.
+But this type-checking only occurs at coding time: the runtime interpreter will still allow any value to be passed.

 The `Circle` class extends the `Point` class, adding a radius.
 Since a `Circle` is a `Point`, you can still call the `distanceTo()` method on a `Circle` and it will measure the distance between the circle's center and another point.
-We can also add more method to `Cicle`, like the `area()` method shown here.
+We can also add more methods to `Circle`, like the `area()` method shown here.
 Just as with other OOP languages, the `area()` method will be available only on instances of `Circle` and not on instances of `Point`.

+> **NOTE:** although the syntax above looks like Java, it's important to remember that **JavaScript class instances are still just maps, just like any other JavaScript object**.
+For example, calling code can always add properties to an instance of your `Point` class, because that instance is really still just a map.
+Calling code can also overwrite the value of any property, or even delete properties from an instance.
+Although it looks like a Java class, it doesn't really behave like one.

-Unlike Java classes, JavaScript classes don't have any access control keywords on the members: essentially everything is `public`.
+Unlike Java classes, JavaScript classes also don't have any access control keywords on the members: essentially everything is `public`.
 There are [various techniques for creating private data members](http://2ality.com/2016/01/private-data-classes.html), but there's no built-in `private` or `protected` keywords like there are in Java.

 Like functions, classes can be exported from modules.
 If you have only one class per-module, then use `export default` so that other modules can more easily import and use it: